 But Kubernetes isn’t a silver bullet, and in 2020, 12% of companies using containers and orchestration tools cited reliability as one of their top challenges to adoption.
 Organizations planning a migration need to be aware of how Kubernetes—and the applications, services, and workloads running on it—can potentially fail.

 For a successful Kubernetes rollout, you need to proactively test your cluster and applications to understand how they can fail.
 Chaos Engineering lets you do this in a safe and controlled way.
 In this article, we’ll explain how Chaos Engineering is key to a successful Kubernetes adoption, and how Gremlin can help.
+For a complete list of the most critical Kubernetes risks, download a free copy of our ebook.

 How Reliability Applies to Kubernetes